sphinx-labs/sphinx/docs/configuration-options.md

 # Sphinx Configuration Options

-You must specify these options inside the `setUp()` function in your deployment script.
+You must specify configuration options inside the constructor or `setUp()` function in your deployment script.
 For example:

 ```sol
 function setUp() public {